EyeSeeTea/d2-docker/README.md

 $ bin/d2-docker start dhis2-sierra.tgz
 ```

-On the first run, the images have been created, you can either run this command or the standard `start DHIS2_DATA_IMAGE_NAME`.
+On the first run, the images will been created, but you can either run this command again or the standard `start DHIS2_DATA_IMAGE_NAME`.

 ### Copy Docker images to/from local directories